-Works will be restricted to the A82 trunk road carriageway (including verges).
-The works will be of relatively short duration (five weeks) and will move progressively along the full scheme extent.
+Works will be restricted to the A87 trunk road carriageway.
+The works will be of relatively short duration (five days) and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Notification will be issued to local residents prior to commencement of the works, advising of any proposed works and expected restrictions. - Local access will be granted as far as is reasonably practicable. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.
-However, works will be carried out during night-time working hours when it is expected that pedestrian footfall will be low. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR Scotland's social media platforms.